Multilevel ensemble Kalman filtering for spatio-temporal processes: Conclusion

 \section{Conclusion}

-Multilevel EnKF for spatio-temporal processes are presented here, using a hierarchical decomposition based on the spatial resolution parameter.
-It is shown that {an optimality rate similar to vanilla MLMC} can extend to the case of sequential inference using EnKF for spatio-temporal models.
-The results were verified with several numerical experiments on a practically relevant SPDE model.
-One may therefore expect that value can be leveraged, for a fixed computational cost, by spreading work across a multilevel ensemble associated to models of multiple spatio-temporal resolutions rather than restricting to an ensemble associated only to the finest resolution model and using one very small ensemble.
-This has potential for broad impact across application areas in which there has been a recent explosion of interest in EnKF, for example weather prediction and subsurface exploration.
+We have presented the design and analysis of a multilevel EnKF method for infinite-dimensional spatio-temporal processes depending on a hierarchical decomposition of both the spatial and the temporal parameters.
+We have proved theoretically and provided numerical evidence that under suitable assumptions, a similar asymptotic cost-to-accuracy is obtained for MLEnKF as that one obtains for standard multilevel Monte Carlo methods.
+This result has potential for broad impact across application areas in which there has been a recent explosion of interest in EnKF, for example weather prediction and subsurface exploration.